axone-protocol/docs/docs/whitepaper/introduction.md

 ### Knowledge is essential to common good

 At OKP4, we strongly believe that knowledge is essential to common good and that it should be accessible to everyone with minimum constraint.
-Data should be shared to multiply aggregations and contextualizations and create value-added and usable knowledge for organizations and people.
+Data must be shared to multiply aggregations and contextualizations to create value-added and usable knowledge for all.

 Though they have enhanced our live in many ways, traditional trusted third parties have also created a dependency that limits us.
 The Web 2.0 value chain is based on providers and consumers who enrich platform aggregators with their data, without really getting much in return.
 The interests of all parties are not aligned and so it becomes an obstacle to data sharing.